FURK4NGG/Desktop_Deck/README.md

 ![Image](https://github.com/user-attachments/assets/907ca6b4-8969-4adc-b072-a31e439f4393)

 ## 🚀 Features
-<h1 align="center">The design aims to provide quick access to your desired application and enables operations such as taking screenshots/videos or locking the screen.</h1>
+<h1 align="center">The design aims to provide quick access to your desired application and enables operations such as taking screenshots/videos or locking the screen.It also allows you to control external devices, such as lighting systems, through a relay module.</h1>

 ## 🔎 Preparation